xCodex22/SC2002_2324Assignment/docs/report.md

 ### I - Interface Segregation Principle

 The classes are not forced to depend on `interface` or `abstract` classes even if they are not required to use.

+By avoiding pointless methods on implementations of classes, this approach seeks to improve maintainability, flexibility, and organisation of the code.

 This is done by making `interface` more specific.
 For example, `InventorySystem` implements `IDispense`, `IAddStock` and `IRemoveStock` etc at the same time, only because it needs it.
 This segregation allows future `System` classes to pick only the functionality they desire.

 ### D - Dependency Inversion Principle

-High level classes depends on `abstract`, instead of lower classes.
-This is shown in the `User` class.
+his principle illustrates that high-level modules should depend on abstractions rather than on concrete implementations.
+In the context of the `User` class, this principle has been applied by ensuring that the class interacts with abstractions (interfaces or abstract classes) instead of relying directly on specific implementations of its dependencies.
+This approach decouples the `User` class from lower-level modules, making it more flexible and easier to extend or modify.
+By depending on abstractions, the `User` class can incorporate new functionalities without requiring changes to its core structure, thus enhancing the maintainability and scalability of the codebase.

 ## Problem-specific Design Choices